yuxinhu/Online-shot-LLR-reconstruction/README.md

 Step 5: Transfer the DICOMs back to the scanner.

 Step 1 and Step 5 about transferring files are achieved with the help of [Dr. Marcus Alley](https://med.stanford.edu/profiles/marcus-alley), which may be implemented differently for different institutions and scanners.
 Steps 2 - 4 are provided in this example.
 The input is a folder containing the raw data from step 1 and the ouput is another folder containing the generated DICOMs for step 5.
 We provide the compiled BART and Orchestra (for Linux), while re-compiling may be needed.
-Also notice that we have modified Orchestra to save the k-space data and some header information, and details can be found [here]().
+Also notice that we have modified Orchestra to save the k-space data and some header information.
+Before you dive into the scripts, I would suggest you to read [how we save the data]().

 ### To be improved
 (1) Parallel computing to accelerate the reconstruction.